 How can you be involved in Campus Archaeology?

-Follow us on online: Follow our blog, join our Facebook group, check out our pictures on Flickr, and follow us on Twitter.
+Follow us on online: Follow our blog, join our Facebook group, check out our pictures on Flickr, and follow us on Twitter, Instagram, Sketchfab, and YouTube.
 We are constantly updating with minute by minute updates from the field, posts about our recent findings, and tidbits about our research, methodology, and interesting things we discover about MSU’s history.
 Please make comments, ask us questions, and talk amongst yourselves about what we’re finding!

 Explore our educational opportunities: We have a number of opportunities for undergraduate and graduate students to work with us, including internships, graduate assistantships, research projects, and field school opportunities.